 Coming from somewhere else?
 Unfortunately, we don't offer departures from cities that are not listed, but you can book your own connecting flights separately.

-Day 1: USA /Quito.
-Your exciting tour begins today as you depart Miami for Quito, Ecuador's capital city.
-Your guide will greet you upon arrival and escort you to your centrally located hotel for check-in.
+Day 1: Depart USA /Arrive Quito.
+Your exciting tour to Ecuador and the Galapagos Islands begins today as you depart for Quito, Ecuador's capital city (9,500 feet above sea level).
+Upon arrival, after customs formalities, you will be met and transferred to your hotel for check-in.
 Accommodations: Hilton Colón or similar.

-Next, drive 16 miles north of Quito to the Equatorial Monument, the Mitad del Mundo ("Middle of the World"), where you can stand with one foot in each hemisphere straddling latitude 0º.
-Visit the Ethnographic Museum inside the monument, which depicts the different Native American groups living in Ecuador.
-Then, stroll through the colonial-style town, complete with main square, church, post office and bullring.
+Next, drive 16 miles north of Quito to the Equatorial Monument, the Mitad del Mundo ("Middle of the World"), commemorating the exact place where Charles Marie de la Condamine established the Equator, where you can stand with one foot in the northern and one in the southern hemisphere.
 Breakfast provided.

 Day 3: Quito, Galapagos Cruise: San Cristobal & Punta Pitt.
 Transfer to the airport for your flight to San Cristobal Island, gateway to the Galapagos Islands to begin your adventure.
 Upon arrival, transfer to Puerto Baquerizo Moreno to board your first-class cruise ship, the M/V Santa Cruz, your home for the next 4 nights.
 Settle into your cabin, and enjoy an introductory briefing and lunch.

-Day 5: Galapagos Cruise: Santa Cruz, Puerto Ayora, and the Charles Darwin Research Station.
+Day 5: Galapagos Cruise: Santa Cruz, Puerto Ayora, & Charles Darwin Research Station.
 In the morning, disembark (dry landing) to visit to the Charles Darwin Research Station and the giant tortoises within an impressive giant prickly-pear cactus forest, also home to many land birds.
-The Research Station is the headquarters of scientific investigation, conservation and the National Park administration.
+The Research Station is the headquarters of scientific exploration, conservation and the National Park administration.
 Later, board our transport to travel to the cooler highlands of the island, a completely different ecosystem, to enjoy lunch.